To figure out if you can appeal a trial court's decision, there are three questions you have to consider:

 You can appeal the trial court's final judgment in a case.
 The final judgment is the decision at the end that decides the whole the case.
 The final judgment usually says what 1 or more parties must do (like pay money to the other party).
 This judgment may be a decision by the judge or by a jury.
 All final judgments are appealable.

 You can also appeal most orders that the trial court makes after the final judgment, like, for example, a child custody order made after the divorce is final.
 In most cases, however, decisions made by the trial court before the final judgment cannot be appealed right away; they can only be reviewed as part of an appeal of the final judgment.
 There are some exceptions to this rule.
 In family law and probate cases, many of the orders made in a case can be appealed right away (even if they are made before the final judgment).

-For other the types of orders that can be appealed right away (without a final judgment), read Code of Civil Procedure sections 904.1 and 904.2.
+For other the types of orders that can be appealed right away (before final judgment), read Code of Civil Procedure sections 904.1 and 904.2.